 The surname Bellford was first found in Northumberland where they were Lords of the manor of Belford, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Bellford family

 This web page shows only a small excerpt of our Bellford research.
-Another 161 words (12 lines of text) covering the years 1147 and 1376 are included under the topic Early Bellford History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1147 and 1376 are included under the topic Early Bellford History in all our PDF Extended History products and printed products wherever possible.

 Bellford Spelling Variations